 A. Pursuant to Section 120(h)(3) of CERCLA, as amended, 42 U.S.C.
-Section 9601 et seq., the Finding of Suitability for Early Transfer ("FOSET") attached hereto and made a part hereof as Exhibit D, and an environmental haseline survey ("EBS") known as Community Environmental Response Facilitation Act report, which is referenced in the FOSET, sets forth the environmental condition of the Property.
-The FOSET sets forth the hasis for the Grantor's determination that the Property is suitable for transfer.
+Section 9601 et seq., the Finding of Suitability for Early Transfer ("FOSET") attached hereto and made a part hereof as Exhibit D, and an environmental baseline survey ("EBS") known as Community Environmental Response Facilitation Act report, which is referenced in the FOSET, sets forth the environmental condition of the Property.
+The FOSET sets forth the basis for the Grantor's determination that the Property is suitable for transfer.
 The Grantee is hereby made aware of the notifications contained in the EBS and the FOSET.
 The Grantee has inspected the Property and accepts the physical condition and current level of environmental hazards on the Property and deems the Property to be safe for the Grantee's intended use.
 The Grantor represents that the Property is environmentally suitable for transfer to Grantee for the purposes identified in the Final Fort Ord Base Reuse Plan dated December 12, 1994, as amended on June 13, 1997, as approved by the Fort Ord Reuse Authority.
-If, after conveyance of the Property to Grantee, there is an actual or threatened release of a hazardous substance on the Property, or in the event that a hazardous substance is discovered on the Property after the date of the conveyance, whether or not such substance was set forth in the technical environmental reports, including the EBS, Grantee or its successors or assigns shall be responsible for such release or newly discovered substance unless such release or such newly discovered substance was due to Grantor's activities, ownership, use, presence on, or occupation of the Property, or the activities of Grantor's contractors and/or agents.
-Grantee, its successors and assigns, as consideration for the conveyance, agrees to release Grantor from any liability or responsibility for any claims arising out of or in any way predicated on release of any hazardous substance on the Property occurring after the conveyance, where such hazardous substance was released by the Grantee, or its agents or contractors, after the conveyance.
+If, after conveyance of the Property to Grantee, there is an actual or threatened release of a hazardous substance on the Property, or in the event that a hazardous substance is discovered on the Property after the date of the conveyance, whether or not such substance was set forth in the technical environmental reports, including the EBS, Grantee or its successor or assigns shall be responsible for such release or newly discovered substance unless such release or such newly discovered substance was due to Grantor's activities, ownership, use, presence on, or occupation of the Property, or the activities of Grantor's contractors and/or agents.
+Grantee, its successors and assigns, as consideration for the conveyance, agrees to release Grantor from any liability or responsibility for any claims arising out of or in any way predicated on: (a) the Grantee's, its successors', assigns' or other non-Army person's or entity's negligent or willful release of any hazardous substance or petroleum product present on the Property at the time of conveyance; and (b) for any release of any hazardous substance or petroleum product where such substance or product was placed on the property by Grantee, its successors or assigns at any time, or by any non-Army person or entity after the date of conveyance.